clairealix/ecw-converter/README.md

 The scripts have been used for converting a stream ecw file images from [Denmark aerial imagery source site](https://download.kortforsyningen.dk/content/geodanmark-ortofoto-blokinddelt) into COGs (which is a very high compute process).

-Converting to full COGs is far better than creating regular GeoTiffs.
+Converting to full COGs is far better than creating regular Geotiffs.
 The key benefit of a COG is that it is possible to get only a section of the image if required, rather than downloading the entire file.
 When working with large files and doing analysis on/viewing a specific section of the image, this becomes incredibly beneficial.
 (There are also further differences)